-Who: Anyone who believes and is old enough to want to (see requirements above).
-Baptisms are typically done by the pastor.
+Who: Anyone who believes and is old enough to want to be baptized.
+Believer’s baptisms are typically done by the pastor.

 Where: Many churches have a baptismal font right behind the stage, which is accessed from behind.
-People also have the option of getting baptized in a river, pond, lake, etc., which usually happens during special church camps or events.
+People also have the option of getting baptized in a river, pond, lake, etc., which sometimes happens at special church camps or events.

 When: Some churches keep the water warm to baptize anyone who wants to come forward and “accept Jesus” at the end of the service on any given Sunday.
 Others will wait and have a baptismal service where they baptize several people at a time.